 launch VS on Completion - Evoke can automatically open and load up the App project in Visual Studio so that no Visual Studio actions (other than the build) are required.

-Repository CRUD (Create, Read, Update, Delete) code is only required to be generated for MultiValue Datbases.
-If you are using a SQL database that this selection can be ignored.
+dataBasic Repository CRUD (Create, Read, Update, Delete) code is only required to be generated for MultiValue Databases.
+If you are using a SQL database please review SQL repository CRUD and this section can be ignored.

 A simple example of customising the Evoke generated CRUD code is provided here however, the BlueFinity support team will be happy to assist further.